DuckbillResearch

 Quality Shield

 Multi-gate system before any message reaches the user.
 Entity-level hallucination detection cross-references phone numbers, URLs, and emails against the full conversation history.
 Predictive sentiment analysis catches conversations trending negative before the user complains.
-A composite risk score combines execution health signals — task age, operator churn, vendor unresponsiveness — weighted per task type.
+A composite risk score combines execution health signals — request age, operator churn, vendor unresponsiveness — weighted per request type.
 The quality shield is what prevents automation failures from becoming user-visible failures.

 04